 An absence of THC and quality assurance were an absolute must, but so was an effective level of CBD.
 If CBD oil or salve is too diluted or impure, it becomes less potent as a pain reliever.
 With natural ingredients and minimal essential oils, the products I sampled seemed to strike the perfect balance – maximized pain relief, but no “hemp” smell and easy application.

-When Susan sent me samples, I was immediately blown away by how effective her massage oil was at relieving muscle tension and pain.
+When Susan sent me samples, I was immediately blown away by how effective her oil was at relieving muscle tension and pain.
 The results were almost immediate, using just a small amount of the product.
 A gentle cooling, numbing effect reduced my muscle tension, without being distracting in sensation or smell.
 But it didn’t just work quickly – it lasted for hours.
 I was continually surprised by the relief it offered, even after using it multiple times.
-I have since added it to my pain-relief routine, and am thrilled to share it with my clients.
+I have since added it to my pain-relief routine, and am thrilled to share it with my clients, for them to incorporate into their own lives.
 I have also had good results when using the salve.
 Though the effect is more subtle, I find that it is also a long-lasting, skin-soothing solution to chronic pain.

 Using CBD Oil

-I will also be carrying some of Susan’s products in my retail space, so you can take the pain-relieving and relaxing benefits of CBD home with you.
+You can purchase Susan’s products in my retail space and take the pain-relieving and relaxing benefits of CBD home with you.

 I hope that you’ve found this post to be helpful.
 I look forward to providing you all with new options for pain relief.